-This work package aims at optimizing the ensemble characteristics of the operational regional decadal prediction system towards a realistic range of uncertainty between different ensemble members.
+This work package aims at optimising the ensemble characteristics of the operational regional decadal prediction system towards a realistic range of uncertainty between different ensemble members.
 An optimal subset of the global MPI-ESM ensemble members is defined for dynamical downscaling with CCLM and the ensemble spread of decadal predictions is calibrated towards external multi-model ensembles applying a combination of dynamical and low-cost statistical-dynamical downscaling.
-The use of an ensemble-subset enables a more efficient regionalization of MPI-ESM decadal hindcasts in terms of computing time for the operational prediction system.
+The use of an ensemble-subset enables a more efficient regionalisation of MPI-ESM decadal hindcasts in terms of computing time for the operational prediction system.

 The work package is structured by several tasks:

 1) By means of multivariate statistics and Bayesian approaches an optimal subset of the global MPI-ESM ensemble members representing the statistical properties of the whole ensemble is selected for the dynamical downscaling with CCLM.
 This approach permits a real-time application to operational predictions (C3-2.1).

 2) The ensemble spread of the regional predictions in Central Europe is calibrated towards the adequate spread of the regional multi-model ensembles from the MiKlip I, EURO-CORDEX and ENSEMBLES projects for different variables, seasons and regions applying a combination of regression models, probability matching and Bayes statistics (C3-2.2).